-These Bailey’s and coffee cupcakes feature a mocha & Bailey’s flavored cupcake topped with the most amazing Bailey’s Irish buttercream frosting.
-They are easy to make and the perfect dessert to celebrate St. Patrick’s day!
+These Bailey's and coffee cupcakes feature a mocha and Bailey's flavored cupcake topped with the most amazing Bailey's Irish buttercream frosting.
+They are easy to make and the perfect dessert to celebrate St. Patrick's day!

-Bailey’s & coffee cupcakes take the classic cocktail and put it into a cupcake form.
+Bailey's and coffee cupcakes take the classic cocktail and put it into a cupcake form.
 These cupcakes have it all!
-They are moist, light, and hands-down delicious with the perfect balance of Bailey’s and coffee flavors.
-The Bailey’s Irish buttercream frosting is easy to make and absolutely perfect for topping the cupcakes!
+They are moist, light, and hands-down delicious with the perfect balance of Bailey's and coffee flavors.
+The Irish buttercream frosting is easy to make and absolutely perfect for topping the cupcakes!

 - All-purpose flour: Measure correctly!
 Stir the flour around in the bag to loosen it up, lightly spoon the flour into your measuring cup, and then level it off with the flat side of a knife.

 - Baking powder and baking soda: Leaveners that cause the cupcakes to rise and make them soft.

 - Butter: Unsalted and softened to room temperature.
 Leave the butter out at room temperature for at least 1 hour, or to speed up softening you can cut the butter into smaller pieces.
 It should hold its shape and be easily pliable when gently pressed in.

 - Make sure you're using unsalted butter or the cupcakes will be too salty.
 If all you have is salted butter, reduce the added salt in the recipe to ¼ teaspoon.